 Recipe Notes

-Note 2: Toppings: Balsamic vinegar adds a great, rich, and complex flavor.
-Alternatively, you can also use a balsamic glaze which is a reduced and slightly sweetened form of balsamic vinegar.
-For Parmesan, we like to use a block of Parmesan cheese and grate it right over the dish using a microplane.
+Note 2: Optional toppings: 2 tbsp. balsamic vinegar, freshly grated Parmesan cheese, fresh basil leaves, drizzle of oil.
+Balsamic vinegar adds a rich and complex flavor.
+You can also use a balsamic glaze, which is a reduced and slightly sweetened form of balsamic vinegar.
+For Parmesan, I like to use a block of Parmesan cheese and grate it using a fine grater.
 Fresh basil adds a wonderful freshness to the dish.
 You can chiffonade the leaves by stacking, rolling, and thinly slicing them.
-And finally, I recommend drizzling a dash of high-quality extra-virgin olive oil over the chicken.
+Finally, I recommend drizzling a dash of extra-virgin olive oil over the chicken.
 It introduces a lovely depth of flavor that blends beautifully with the balsamic vinegar.

-Note 3: Serving suggestions: The sauce from the chicken pairs well with angel hair pasta and makes for a filling meal.
+Note 3: Optional serving suggestions: couscous, pasta, or rice.
+The sauce from the chicken pairs well with angel hair pasta.
 Another huge favorite at my home has been couscous (which is actually tiny balls of pasta).
-Not only is it ready in mere minutes, but it also is the perfect accompaniment to the sauce and chicken.
-A nice crusty Italian bread or garlic bread can be used to mop up the delicious sauce.
-A big garden salad or roasted/steamed veggies make great healthful sides.
+Not only is it ready in minutes, but is also the perfect accompaniment to the sauce and chicken.
+Hearty Italian bread or garlic bread can be used to mop up the delicious sauce.
+A big garden salad or roasted/steamed veggies make great nutritious sides.

 Serving: 1serving | Calories: 308kcal | Carbohydrates: 5g | Protein: 25g | Fat: 21g | Saturated Fat: 3g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 14g | Trans Fat: 0.01g | Cholesterol: 74mg | Sodium: 480mg | Potassium: 618mg | Fiber: 1g | Sugar: 3g | Vitamin A: 289IU | Vitamin C: 5mg | Calcium: 28mg | Iron: 2mg